 Botswana's famous Chobe National Park has the largest population of elephants in the whole of Africa.
-With an estimated population of between 50,000-60,000, a safari here is guaranteed to feature huge numbers of these wonderful animals.
+With an estimated population of between 120,000-130,000 in the country, a safari here is guaranteed to feature large numbers of these wonderful animals.

 Sightings are best in the dry season (June-November), when the elephants line the banks of the river and regularly cross in search of fresh grazing.
 Probably the best way to view them is on a boating safari, as you can cruise up close and get fantastic photographs.